Welcome to Year 3!

 - Children should bring water bottles each day; these should also be clearly labelled with your child’s name.
 They will be sent home regularly to allow them to be washed.

 Please do let us know if there is anything going on at home that will affect your child’s learning, or if you have any questions.
-If you have any messages to pass on either Mrs Haines or Mrs Bradley will be available on the yard at the beginning of the day.
-At the end of the day Mrs Haines or Miss Roberts will be on the yard.
+If you have any messages to pass on either Mrs Haines, Mrs Wilkin or Miss Slater will be available on the yard at the beginning and end of the day.
 Alternatively, you can telephone the school office who will pass a message on to us for you.